 My Teacher’s Not Here

-My Teacher’s Not Here by Lana Button is a book that tells the story of a kindergartener named Kitty who is very nervous when she sees that her teacher Miss Seabrooke is not at school because she is home sick.
+My Teacher’s Not Here by Lana Button is a book that tells the story of a kindergartener named Kitty who is very nervous when she sees that her teacher, Miss Seabrooke, is not at school because she is home sick.
 In her place, there is a substitute teacher named Mr. Omar.
 Kitty is worried that no one will be able to help her with the things Miss Seabrooke usually does.

 Substitute Creature by Chris Gall is a story about how Ms. Jenkins’ class full of troublemakers arrived to school and saw that a substitute teacher in their classroom.
 The substitute teacher has tentacles, yellow spots, and one eye.
 He encourages the students to follow the rules by telling them stories about his former students, but that does not stop them from their naughty ways.
-At the end of the story, he shared his personal experience which finally changed the students’ behavior.
+At the end of the story, he shares his personal experience which finally changes the students’ behavior.

 Substitute Teacher Plans

 Substitute Teacher Plans by Doug Johnson is a story about how Miss Huff accidentally mixed up her plans for the substitute teacher with her day-off activities list.
-The substitute followed all of the plans that Miss Huff left which led to a pretty wild day with the class.
+The substitute followed all of the plans that Miss Huff left, which led to a pretty wild day with the class.

 Tales of a Substitute Teacher

 Tales of a Substitute Teacher by Sheri Powrozek is a book about a second grade student named Scarlet who went to school after a long weekend and found that her teacher, Mrs. Dorris, was out sick and there was a substitute teacher in her class.
 The substitute teacher’s name is Mrs. Finchy and she is very grouchy.
 Scarlet feels very disappointed at first, but then discovered that she is able to learn in new ways.